CedyrLabs/DroneCAN/README.md

 # What is DroneCAN?
-[DroneCAN](https://dronecan.github.io) (previously known as UAVCAN) is a modern, light-weight, decentralised protocol

-peer network aimed at UAV's, robotics and space applications.
-The standard has popular commercial support from leading UAV flight controller projects such as [Ardupilot](https://ardupilot.org) and [PX4](https://px4.io).
+[DroneCAN](https://dronecan.github.io) (previously known as UAVCAN) is a modern, light-weight, decentralised protocol aimed at UAV's, robotics and space applications.
+The standard primarily communicate via CAN bus and has popular commercial support from leading UAV flight controller projects such as [Ardupilot](https://ardupilot.org) and [PX4](https://px4.io).

 ## Where does DroneCAN fit within the serial protcol space
-DroneCAN is a continuation from a previous project, known as UAVCAN (which was also forked into a competing project known as [Cyphal](https://opencyphal.org) see below).
-Along with Cyphal, DroneCAN competes with other established industial communication protocol standards such as [MODBUS](https://modbus.org) and robotics protocols such as [ROS](https://www.ros.org).
+DroneCAN is a continuation of the previously known UAVCAN project (UAVCAN was also forked and extended into a competing protocol known as [Cyphal](https://opencyphal.org) - *see below*).
+In industrial application DroneCAN competes with other established communication protocols such as [MODBUS](https://modbus.org), and for robotics applications it competes with [ROS](https://www.ros.org).

 ![serial-history](/images/serial-history.png "Serial Protocol History") *Credit https://zubax.com/technologies/cyphal*

-Cypyhal is similar to DroneCAN, and is also supported by the [PX4](https://px4.io) autopilot hardware) but includes more robust messaging features that are more suited to complex projects.
-Cyphal's architecture is more closely aligned to the [Decentralied Publish Subscribe Standard (DCPS)](https://opendds.org/documents/architecture.html).
+Cypyhal has many similarities to DroneCAN, and is also supported by the [PX4](https://px4.io) autopilot hardware), but includes more robust messaging features that are more suited to complex projects and more closely align to the [Decentralied Publish Subscribe Standard (DCPS)](https://opendds.org/documents/architecture.html).
+Cyphal also supports more message transport mecahnisms beyond CAN, such as TCP and UDP.
 For more information on the differences between DroneCAN and Cyphal, [see here](https://forum.opencyphal.org/t/cyphal-vs-dronecan/1814).

 ## DroneCAN transport technologies
-DroneCAN supports various transport interface including CAN, Ethernet, Serial...
+DroneCAN is primarily CAN based, but it can be used succesfully with other transports including Ethernet and Serial.

-## DroneCAN network structure
+## DroneCAN Network Architecture
 DroneCAN is a decrentralised peer network where each peer (node) can speak with every other peer on the network through a publish/subscribe architecture.
 Each peer has a unique numeric ID (known as the peer ID).